Help me refinance my Home Loan

 - Or you might want to reduce your loan costs by switching to a lower interest rate.

 The first thing to do is reflect on what goal you are trying to achieve by refinancing.
 Then look at the features and qualities you’re looking for in a new loan.
 For example, would you like a loan with no monthly or annual fees?
 Do you want an offset account?
-Or would you prefer a fixed interest rate?
-And equally importantly, what don’t you want?
+Or would you prefer a fixed interest rate to provide more certainty with your repayments?

 Understand the costs of refinancing

-At the same time, you’ll need to consider the costs of refinancing to make sure you will actually come out ahead.
-If you’re in a fixed rate loan with your current lender, you might have to pay break costs to exit the fixed term, so it’s important to clarify that.
+At the same time, you’ll need to consider the costs of refinancing to make sure you will come out ahead.
+‘Exit costs’ were banned in 2011 which means you only have to worry about the discharge fee, government fees and the application fee for the new loan.

 The important thing is to make sure you understand the costs and can adjust the amount of your loan to cover them if needed.
 Credit Union SA can help you with this, just get in touch.

-It’s important to choose the right home loan for your circumstances.
-As you’ve already found out, the right loan now may not be the right loan into the future, so it’s worth taking the time to think about what you really need and avoid costly mistakes.
+Just remember it’s important to choose the right home loan for your circumstances.
+As you’ve already found out, the right loan now may not be the right loan into the future.

 Arranging the right loan

 If you’re keen to find a better home loan and do more with your money, Credit Union SA can help you find the loan to suit your needs.
 For example, if you already have one of our home loans and it no longer meets your requirements, we could potentially raise or lower your repayments, change their frequency, or shift to a fixed, variable or split rate.

 The first step is simply to talk to us about your changing needs, and we can guide you from there.
 One of our Mobile Managers can visit you at your convenience - just make an appointment.
 You can also visit us at 400 King William Street, Adelaide or call us (08) 8202 7777.